dataluscorp/browser/tools/sanitizer/docs/tsan.rst

 ::

-   $ python -m fuzzfetch --tsan -n firefox-tsan
+   $ python -m fuzzfetch --tsan -n datalus-tsan

-to get the build mentioned above unpacked into a directory called ``firefox-tsan``.
+to get the build mentioned above unpacked into a directory called ``datalus-tsan``.

 Creating Try builds
 -------------------

-If for some reason you can't use the pre-built binaries mentioned in the previous section (e.g. you need to test a patch), you can either build Firefox yourself (see the following section) or use the :ref:`try server <Pushing to Try>` to create the customized build for you.
+If for some reason you can't use the pre-built binaries mentioned in the previous section (e.g. you need to test a patch), you can either build Datalus yourself (see the following section) or use the :ref:`try server <Pushing to Try>` to create the customized build for you.
 Pushing to try requires L1 commit access.
 If you don't have this access yet you can request access (see `Becoming A Mozilla